gvwilson/thirdbit/_posts/2014/2014-11-04-a-joel-test-for-grassroots-programming-groups.md

       and positive openness
       (a sincere effort to make everyone feel welcome and help them take part).
       A code of conduct isn't
-      the only way to achieve the latter&mdash;Hacker School has their <a href="https://www.hackerschool.com/manual">User's Manual</a>,
+      the only way to achieve the latter–Hacker School has their <a href="https://www.hackerschool.com/manual">User's Manual</a>,
-      and Ascend has its <a href="https://github.com/mozilla/ascendproject/blob/gh-pages/course_materials/policies/_posts/2014-09-08-class-agreements.md">class agreement</a>&mdash;but there has to be something in place if you truly want all kinds of learners.
+      and Ascend has its <a href="https://github.com/mozilla/ascendproject/blob/gh-pages/course_materials/policies/_posts/2014-09-08-class-agreements.md">class agreement</a>–but there has to be something in place if you truly want all kinds of learners.
     </p>